marjory-pineda/mpineda.github.io/_pages/research.md

   <div class="research-card">
     <img src="/assembly_line_project.jpeg" alt="assembly line work setting">
     <h3>Investigating the Work Practices of Assembly Line Workers with Visual Impairments</h3>
-    <p>Studying experiences and challenges of assembly line garment workers, along with strategies and workarounds developed to support workflow and independence.
-The study centers workers’ voices and identifies design opportunities for more inclusive assistive technologies in manufacturing environments.</p>
+    <p>Studying experiences and challenges of assembly line garment workers, along with strategies and workarounds developed to support workflow and independence.</p>
     <button class="show-more" onclick="toggleDescription(this)">Show more</button>
     <a href="#" class="button">Read More</a>
   </div>